seanwolfe/minimoon_integrations/README.md

 MiniViz is an web application that helps visualize Minimoon Trajectories and population statistics.
 If useful to you, please consider citing the following paper:

-Wolfe, Sean, and M. Reza Emami.
-"A Data-driven Approach to the Classification of Temporary Captures in the Earth-Moon System."
-2024 IEEE Aerospace Conference.
-IEEE, 2024.
+Wolfe, Sean D., and M. Reza Emami.
+"A Study of Short-Term Captures Formation in the Earth-Moon System."
+AIAA AVIATION FORUM AND ASCEND 2024.
+2024.

 MiniViz is a visualization tool used for a special group of asteroid known as Temporarily Captured Orbiters (also known as *Minimoons*).
 To date, there have been only four TCOs discovered, namely **2006 RH<sub>120</sub>**, **2020 CD<sub>3</sub>**, **2022 NX<sub>1</sub>**, and **2024 PT<sub>5</sub>**.
 In order to